TejaManchikatla/Ruby-Interpreter/README.md

 It has a 'Token' class to define the tokens used.
 And a 'Lexer' class to check and return the token types present in the given string.
 It has the following functions defined in it.

 ### *error*
-It raises an exception whenever called.
+It raises an exception called "Invalid Character" whenever the function is called.

 ### *peek*
 It returns what character is present next to the pointer but doesn't change the pointers location.